 - How can I find out what credit I'll receive for my International Baccalaurete (IB) exams?

 Is there a deadline for submitting an articulation petition?

 Yes.
 University policy requires all articulation petitions regarding courses taken before entering USC to be initiated as soon as possible after matriculation, and no later than the end of the first semester of study.
 For summer work taken after starting at USC, the deadline would be one semester from the date USC receives the transcript.

 I filed an articulation petition two weeks ago.
 How long will it take before I receive a decision on it, and how will I be notified?

-All communication to you from the Articulation Office will be saved in the online process and can be viewed by checking on the status of your petition through OASIS.
+All communication to you from the Degree Progress will be saved in the online process and can be viewed by checking on the status of your petition through OASIS.